 Take all of your medicines as your doctor told you to.
 Try to take them at the same time each day.

 DO NOT stop taking your medicines without talking to your provider first.
 Follow up with your provider regularly.

 Plan ahead so that you do not run out of medicine.
 Make sure you have enough with you when you travel.

 Side effects from H2 blockers are rare.

-Cimetidine: side effects are rare at diarrhea, dizziness, rashes, or headaches may occur
+Cimetidine.
+Side effects are rare.
+But diarrhea, dizziness, rashes, or headaches may occur.

-Tell your health care provider if you are also taking other medicines.
+Tell your provider about other medicines you are taking.
 H2 blockers may change the way certain drugs work.
-Cimetidine and nizatidine are least likely to have this problem.
+This problem is less likely with cimetidine and nizatidine.

 Katz PO, Gerson LB, Vela MF.
 Guidelines for the diagnosis and management of gastroesophageal reflux disease.
 Am J Gastroenterol.
 2013;108:308-328.
 PMID: 23419381 www.ncbi.nlm.nih.gov/pubmed/23419381.